lsh210726/K-RealitySimulator/LLM/lastCode.txt

 ##########################################################################

-def create_synopsis(scene_description):
-    response = client.chat.completions.create(
-    model="gpt-4o-mini",
-    max_tokens=3000,
-    temperature=1.1,
-    top_p=0.8,
-    messages=[
-            {"role": "system", "content": "You are a talented teenage drama story writer.
-The drama is about the school life of Korean high school students.
-Write a synopsis for a scene that the user requests.
-A scene has a consistent place and a continuous time.
-Write in English."}, {"role": "user", "content": f""" {scene_description}
-Write a synopsis for the above scene.
-Refer to the character information given below.

-{prompt_persona}

-{newCharactersPersona}
-"""}
-        ]
-    )

-    print(response.choices[0].message.content)
-    return response.choices[0].message.content
+#"You are a teenage high school student.
+The work satirically depicts a group of senior citizens as the main characters and live without thinking.
+The group has flat and fragmentary thoughts.
 prompt_persona = ""
 newCharactersPersona = ""
-def create_script(given_synopsys,isNewStory,lastConversation):
+def create_script(user_situation,isNewStory,lastConversation):
+    print(user_situation)
+    print(isNewStory)
     if isNewStory:
         mainPrompt = f"""Think of a unique, stimulating,provocative,violent , ferocious, dopamine-boosting, crazy 5 minute TV drama story that fits the concept below and write a character's dialog or monologue.

-user situation :
+user situation : {user_situation}

         """
         lastConversation = ""